llyx97/TempCompass/README.md

 **2. Videos**

-All the processed videos can be downloaded from [here](https://drive.google.com/file/d/1b0ZIeRqhrUpQYxoCN_Ym_e0UW05cckYJ/view?usp=sharing).
+All the processed videos can be downloaded from [google drive](https://drive.google.com/file/d/1b0ZIeRqhrUpQYxoCN_Ym_e0UW05cckYJ/view?usp=sharing) or [huggingface](https://huggingface.co/datasets/lmms-lab/TempCompass).

 <details>
 <summary><span id="instruct_gen"> As an alternative, you can also download the raw videos and process them yourself </span></summary>